+Alert type Location Threshold criteria

+Open-Wa Open-Water

-Alert type Location Threshold criteria Open-Wa ter Warning National, except Nunavik When, down wind of large bodies of water, like the Great Lakes, snow squalls are imminent or occurring with one or more of the following conditions being produced: Localized, intense snowfall producing snowfall amounts of 15 cm or more in 12 hours or less.
+Warning National, except Nunavik When, down wind of large bodies of water, like the Great Lakes, snow-squalls are imminent or occurring with one or more of the following conditions being produced: Localized, intense snowfall producing snowfall amounts of 15 cm or more in 12 hours or less.
 Reduced visibility (less than 400 metres) caused by heavy snow with or without blowing snow for 3 hours or more.
 Note that local snow accumulations may be significant.

+Frontal Frontal

-Frontal Warning National, except Nunavik When there is a brief period (less than one hour) of very poor visibility (400 m or less), caused by heavy snow and blowing snow , and accompanied by strong, gusty winds of 45 km/h or greater, is expected to occur with the passage of a cold front .
-No alert of this type exists fo or this region at this moment.
+Warning National, except Nunavik When there is a brief period (less than one hour) of very poor visibility (400 m or less), caused by heavy snow and blowing snow , and accompanied by strong, gusty winds of 45 km/h or greater, is expected to occur with the passage of a cold front .